-Wells Fargo Center achieved LEED® Gold Certification under the U.S. Green Building Council’s rating system in 2014 and again in 2018.
+Wells Fargo Center achieved LEED® Gold Certification under the U.S. Green Building Council’s rating system in 2018 and recently in 2022.
 Hines is continually undertaking sustainability measures to reduce the environmental impact of the building including the installation of low-flow water fixtures; installation of high-efficiency motors and variable frequency drives; installation of lighting occupancy sensors in restrooms; ongoing building waste diversion rate of 69 percent; a green cleaning program; and Hines’ GREEN OFFICE for Tenants program, designed to enhance tenant space.

 The following Environmentally Preferable Purchasing Policy (EPP Policy) considers not only the requirements of the credit, but the financial opportunities that may result from sustainable purchases.
 For example: